BitPaymer Ransomware Description

 There are similar threats out there to BitPaymer and DoppelPaymer, such as PAIN LOCKER, REBUS, Embrace, LittleFinger, and man others.
 They may have different creators, but their goal remains the same: they encrypt data, make ransom demands, and get away with it with users who aren't aware of the nature of the threat.
 Most of these threats generate unique decryption keys by using RSA, AES, and similar algorithms.
 Decrypting the data manually without any involvement from the attackers is essentially impossible without the proper means of decryption.
 Ransomware such as BitPaymer/DoppelPaymer reminds us of the importance of regular data backups, either on remote servers or unplugged storage devices to avoid these kinds of situations.

-Do You Suspect Your PC May Be Infected with BitPaymer Ransomware & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like BitPaymer Ransomware as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with BitPaymer Ransomware & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like BitPaymer Ransomware as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*